Jennifer Lucero-Earle, Registered Somatic Movement Therapist & Educator (RSMT/RSME)

 Join us for Somatic Interludes: A Space for Reflection, Revelation, Resourcing and Respite

-SI Tuesdays BLANKA somatic interlude is a pause from your day to tend to yourself.
+A somatic interlude is a pause from your day to tend to yourself.

 We meet once a week, for one hour via Zoom, to take a break in community.